 Few companies are capable of drawing intrigue around a carabiner, but JBL has built quite a fanbase for its Clip series of Bluetooth speakers.
 The JBL Clip 4 seeks to rectify the Clip 3’s shortcomings with a more robust integrated carabiner, improved durability rating, and louder output.
 However, while JBL added some neat features to the Clip 4, it also took away the headphone jack, leaving users with no way to enjoy lossless playback.

-Editor’s note: this JBL Clip 4 review was updated on January 20, 2022, to expand the list of buying options and to add the JBL Flip 6 and Bose SoundLink Flex to the Notable mentions section.
+Editor’s note: this JBL Clip 4 review was updated on September 30, 2022, to update the formatting and expand the list of buying options.

 What’s it like to use the JBL Clip 4?